Uniqueness of static decompositions: Preliminaries

-If $\Pi$ is a degenerate plane in a Lorentzian manifold of dimension greater than two, the lightlike sectional curvature of $\Pi$ is defined as $\mathcal{K}_{u}(\Pi)=\frac{g(R(v,u,u),v)}{g(v,v)}$, where $u,v\in\Pi$ with $u$ lightlike and $v$ spacelike.
-This curvature depends on the choosen $u$, but the sign does not depend on it.
+where $u,v\in\Pi$ with $u$ lightlike and $v$ spacelike.
+This curvature depends on the choosen $u$, but its sign does not depend on it.
 Thus, we can say zero lightlike sectional curvature without explicit mention of the choosen lightlike vector.
-Using the above Lemma we can easily compute the lightlike sectional curvature in a static space.
+We can easily compute the lightlike sectional curvature in a static space.

 \begin{lemma} Let $M=L\times_{-f}\mathbb{R}$ be a static space with $dim L\geq2$ and take $v,w\in TL$ unitary vectors with $v\perp w$.
 If $\Pi=span(v,u)$, where $u=w+\frac{1}{f}\partial_{t}$, then

 being $K^{L}$ the sectional curvature of $L$. \end{lemma}